iceBear67/iceBear67/README.md

 [Telegram](https://t.me/ib67_pm_bot).
 Before messaging me, make sure you will not:
- - _Leave a hello and go._ Don't you know [_why?_](https://nohello.net/en/)
+ - _Leave a hello? and go._ Don't you know [_why?_](https://nohello.net/en/)
    - Tell me who you are and why do you contact me is a good beginning.
  - _Oh theres a bug in your project._ or _Where can I download xxx_ just submit an issue or find yourself please.

 You can E-Mail my git email as well, if you know where to find.
-Or, submit a issue in [this repo](https://github.com/iceBear67/iceBear67) and I'll check it out.
+Or, submit an issue in [this repo](https://github.com/iceBear67/iceBear67) and I'll respond later.

 ![counter](https://count.getloli.com/get/@iceBear67?theme=moebooru)